 NIOSH has determined that members of the class were not exposed to radiation during a discrete incident likely to have involved levels of exposure similarly high to those occurring during nuclear criticality incidents.
-However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of natural uranium, enriched uranium, and thorium and from direct exposure to radioactive materials.
+However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of fission and activation products, uranium of varying degrees of enrichment, thorium, and direct exposure to radioactive materials.
 Consequently, NIOSH is specifying that health was endangered for those workers covered by this evaluation who were employed for a number of work days aggregating at least 250 work days within the parameters established for this class or in combination with work days within the parameters established for one or more other classes of employees in the SEC.

-9.0 NIOSH-Proposed Class for Petition SEC-00169
+9.0 NIOSH-Proposed Class for Petition SEC-00179

 The evaluation defines a single class of employees for which NIOSH cannot estimate radiation doses with sufficient accuracy.
-This class includes all AWE employees who worked at BWX Technologies, Inc. in Lynchburg, Virginia, during the periods:

-- from January 1, 1959 through December 31, 1959; or - from January 1, 1968 through December 31, 1972 for a number of work days aggregating at least 250 work days, occurring either solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees included in the Special Exposure Cohort.
+This class includes all Atomic Weapons Employer employees who worked at BWX Technologies, Inc., in Lynchburg, Virginia, during the period from January 1, 1985 through November 30, 1994, for a number of work days aggregating at least 250 work days, occurring either solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees included in the Special Exposure Cohort.